MatBarons/MatBarons/README.md

 # 💫 About Me:
 I am a Fullstack Developer, specializing in both Web2 and Web3 development, working in Capgemini.<br><br>Currently working on a code generator, cause i don't like repetitive tasks.<br>
-As a software engineer, i rather waste 3 months to automate something that takes 15 minutes than do it.
+As a software engineer, i rather waste 3 months to automate something that takes 15 minutes.
 <br><br>

 ## 🌐 Socials: